 The law does not impose a time limit on visiting a doctor after a pedestrian accident.
-Lawyers, like a pedestrian accident lawyer from Butler Law Firm, nevertheless advise accident victims to see a doctor right away.
+Lawyers, like a pedestrian accident lawyer, nevertheless advise accident victims to see a doctor right away.
 Doing so is important for the victim’s health and to preserve the ability to bring a successful claim for injury compensation.

 Serious injuries obviously need immediate medical attention.
 Unfortunately, the severity of injuries is not always obvious.
 Internal bleeding or swelling of the brain might not be produce substantial pain until it is too late to treat the problem.

 Other injuries can become more serious if treatment is delayed.
 What seems like a nagging injury can turn into a permanent injury if it is neglected.
 Obtaining a prompt examination and following through on recommended care improves the chance of making a full recovery.

 Injury Settlements Improve When a Pedestrian Goes to a Doctor Soon After an Accident Caused by a Dangerous Road

 In addition to improving health outcomes, seeing a doctor right after a pedestrian accident improves settlement outcomes.
 Governments look for every excuse they can find to avoid paying accident claims.
 Arguing that medical treatment was related to a different accident is a favorite excuse.
 Governments rely on that excuse when an accident victim failed to seek medical care shortly after the accident date.